Who Are We?

 What Do We Do?

 Through this program, individuals are trained in horticulture and related areas.
 These individuals volunteer their expertise, under the direction of our Cooperative Extension staff, to help educate others through Extension-approved horticultural programs and projects that benefit our community.
 Georgia Master Gardener Extension Volunteers bring the latest horticultural information and practices from the world of research to our community’s landscapes and gardens.
-Here in Houston County, MGEVs do this through plant clinics at area festivals, Robins AFB Exchange, and retail outlets.
-They also reach the community through their Teaching Garden at Hafley Park in Perry, producing food for the EFNEP clients and teaching classes for the homeowner.
-Site visits, gardening talks to local civic and garden clubs, a bi-monthly gardening newsletter, and Junior Master Gardener groups in 17 locations also expand the reach of Extension.
+Here in Houston County, MGEVs do this through plant clinics, community projects, teaching home gardening classes, garden talks, youth programs, plant sales, and a bi-monthly newsletter.

 How Can You Become a Master Gardener?